310mc/https-310mc.github.io-tl/source/_posts/scout/senpai_turned_into_a_dog.md

 {% endbubble %}

 {% bubble Midori surprised %}
-<th>(Eeep!!)</th>
+<th>(Eeep!?)</th>

 W-What is it, doggie…?
-You’ve got something in your mouth…… Are you… giving that to me…?
+You’ve got something in your mouth…?
+Are you… giving that to me…?
 {% endbubble %}

 {% bubble Midori grin %}
-Oooh\~ Getting a gift from a small animal makes me feel like I’m in a fairytale\~♪
+Oooh~… Getting a gift from a small animal feels like a fairytale…♪

-Hmm… This is some student’s notebook… Their handwriting is all cluttered and doesn’t stay on the lines… Whose is this…?
 {% endbubble %}

+{% bubble Midori srsthinking %}
+Hmm… This is some student’s notebook… The handwriting is super cluttered… Whose is this…?
+{% endbubble %}

-{% bubble Midori worried0 %}
+{% bubble Midori shocked %}
-Wha— This is Morisawa-senpai’s notebook…?
+Geh— This is Morisawa-senpai’s notebook…?

 <th>(Umm, what…?
-Why did it give this to me… Now it’s looking at me with a serious look on its face for some reason…)</th>
+Why did this doggie give this to me… Now it’s looking at me with a serious look on its face for some reason…)</th>

 <th>(I-Is it trying to tell me something…?)</th>
 {% endbubble %}

 {% bubble Midori awkward %}
-Ummm… Are you telling me to give this notebook to its rightful owner…?
+Umm… Are you telling me to give this notebook to its rightful owner…?

-Eeek— I-I’m wrong?
+Eeek—?
+I-I’m wrong?
 Don’t bark, okay…?

-<th>(I don’t get what it’s trying to tell me… It’s starting to hit its paws on the photo of Morisawa-senpai…)</th>
+<th>(I don’t get what it’s trying to tell me… It’s starting to hit its paws on the notebook’s photo of Morisawa-senpai for some reason…?)</th>
 {% endbubble %}

 {% bubble Midori nod %}
-<th>(Yeah yeah, get ‘im\~ Punch him real good\~♪)</th>
+<th>(Yeah yeah\~… Get ‘im\~ Punch him real good\~…♪)</th>
 {% endbubble %}

 {% bubble Midori curious %}
-<th>(No wait, this isn’t the time… It really *is* trying to tell me something…)</th>
+<th>(No wait, this isn’t the time… I really do feel like this doggie’s trying to tell me something…)</th>

 <th>(I know stuff about plants and vegetables, but I don’t really know what an animal could be saying…)</th>
 {% endbubble %}